taz77/otrs-freshdesk-migration/README.md

 ##Usage:##

 1. Copy `./include/config.php.tpl` to `./include/config.php`
-2. Edit values in newly created `config.php` (refer to in code documentation).
+2. Edit values in newly created `./include/config.php` (refer to in code documentation).
+3. Run `composer update` in the root directory of this code.
-2. Run script: `php migrateotrs.php`
+4. Run script: `php migrateotrs.php`

 **NOTE**: You probably should turn off email notifications to your customers in Freshbooks to make sure no emails are sent.